PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Related Work

-In our approach, we acknowledge the inevitability of latency and strive to minimize its impact by intelligently integrating predicted future actions with the current action based on the real-time latency value.
-This combination mechanism allows our proposed method to effectively mitigate the latency, ensuring better performance in vision-based autonomous vehicle lateral control systems.
+In our approach, we acknowledge the inevitability of latency and explicitly model its effect during both training and inference.
+By integrating latency-indexed predicted future actions with the current action based on the real-time latency value, the proposed method mitigates the impact of latency on steering behavior in vision-based imitation-learning lane~keeping.